-Because the format of the output of a command that times out and is restarted cannot be guaranteed (for example, if network connectivity is broken in the middle of a line of output), avoid the use of $-\mathbf{r}$ on any command that reads from standard input.
+Because the format of the output of a command that times out and is restarted cannot be guaranteed (for example, if network connectivity is broken in the middle of a line of output), avoid the use of - r on any command that reads from standard input.

 p4 sync Copy the latest revision of all files from the depot to the client workspace, as mapped through the client view.
 If the file is already open in the client workspace, or if the latest revision of the file exists in the client workspace, it is not copied. p4 sync file.c#4 Copy the fourth revision of file.c to the client workspace, with the same exceptions as in the example above. p4 sync //depot/proj1/@21 Copy all the files under the //depot/proj1 directory from the depot to the client workspace, as mapped through the client view.
+Don't copy the latest revision; use the revision of the file in the depot after changelist 21 was submitted.

-p4 sync Don't copy the latest revision; use the revision of the file in the depot after changelist 21 was submitted. p4 sync @labelname If labelname is a label created with p4 label , and populated with p4 labelsync , bring the workspace into sync with the files and revision levels specified in labelname .
-Files listed in labelname , but not in the workspace view, are not copied into the workspace.
-Files not listed in labelname are deleted from the workspace.
-(That is, Qlabelname is assumed to apply to all revisions up to, and including, the revisions specified in labelname .
-This includes the nonexistent revision of the unlisted files.) p4 sync @labelname,@labelname Bring the workspace into sync with a label as with p4 sync @labelname , but preserve non-labeled files in the workspace.
-(The revision range @labelname , @labelname applies only to the revisions specified in the label name itself, and excludes the nonexistent revision of the unlisted files.) p4 sync @2011/06/24 Bring the workspace into sync with the depot as of midnight, June 24, 2011.
+p4 sync @ labelname If labelname is a label created with p4 label , and populated with p4 labelsync , bring the workspace into sync with the files and revision levels specified in labelname .
+Files listed in 7abe7name , but not in the workspace view, are not copied into the workspace.
+Files not listed in 7abe7name are deleted from the workspace.
+(That is, @7abe7name is assumed to apply to all revisions up to, and including, the revisions specified in 7abe7name .
+This includes the nonexistent revision of the unlisted files.) p4 sync @ labelname,@labelname Bring the workspace into sync with a label as with p4 sync @labelname , but preserve non-labeled files in the workspace.
+(The revision range @7abe7name , @7abe7name applies only to the revisions specified in the label name itself, and excludes the nonexistent revision of the unlisted files.) p4 sync @2011/06/24 Bring the workspace into sync with the depot as of midnight, June 24, 2011.
 (That is, include all changes made during June 23.) p4 sync status%40june1st.txt Sync a filename containing a Perforce wildcard by using the ASCII expression of the character's hexadecimal value.
-In this case, the file in the client workspace is status@june1st.txt.
-For details, see "Limitations on characters in filenames and entities" on page 578. p4 sync file.c#none Sync to the nonexistent revision of file.c; the file is deleted from the workspace. p4 sync#none Sync to the nonexistent revision of all files; all files in the workspace (that are under Perforce control) are removed.
+In this case, the file in the client workspace is status@june1st.txt .
+For details, see "Limitations on characters in filenames and entities" on page 541. p4 sync file.c#none Sync to the nonexistent revision of file.c ; the file is deleted from the workspace. p4 sync#none Sync to the nonexistent revision of all files; all files in the workspace (that are under Perforce control) are removed. p4 sync dev p4 sync refs/heads/master For a repo in a depot of type graph , sync the branch named dev or master .
+Both syntax styles are supported. p4 sync c2ae39f For a repo in a depot of type graph , sync the Git commit associated with the SHA-1 hash key c2ae39f4 . p4 sync refs/tags/v1.8.5-rc3 For a repo in a depot of type graph , sync the repo associated with a tag, such as v1.8.5-rc3 .

-То со py changes to files in the client workspace to the depot p4 submit ew a list of files and revisions that have been synced to the client space p4 have p4 tag p4 [g-opts] tag [-d -g -n -U] -1 labelname file[revRange] ...
+To open a file in a client workspace and list it in a changelist p4 add p4 edit p4 delete p4 integrate To copy changes to files in the client workspace to the depot p4 submit To view a list of files and revisions that have been synced to the client workspace p4 have p4 tag p4 [g-opts] tag [-d -g -n -U] -1 labelnamefile[revRange] ...